 Brendan joined Watsi on March 12th, 2013.
-Six years ago, Brendan became the 459th member to automatically support a new Watsi patient every month.
-Since then, 6,034 more people have become monthly donors!
-Brendan's most recent donation traveled 8,300 miles to support Htay, a 45-year-old woman from Burma, to fund cardiac surgery.
+Seven years ago, Brendan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brendan's most recent donation traveled 8,200 miles to support Barkot, a nine-month-old baby boy from Ethiopia, to fund a colostomy closure.